ts-stack/multer/README.md

   // ...
 } catch (err) {
   if (err instanceof MulterError) {
-    err.code // This property is of type ErrorMessageCode.
+    err.code; // This property is of type ErrorMessageCode.
     // ...
   }
 }